 Recovery success rate

-Six months on the bench, 160 loss scenarios across 12 storage devices (SATA, NVMe, SD, USB, external), head-to-head against Recuva, R-Studio and PhotoRec.
+Months of hands-on use across the common storage types (SATA, NVMe, SD, USB, external), head-to-head against Recuva, R-Studio and PhotoRec.
 Here is what we actually found — not the marketing sheet.

-EaseUS 17.2 remains the best consumer pick in 2026: pedagogical UI, 90.5% overall recovery rate, 91.3% MD5 integrity.
+EaseUS remains the best all-round consumer pick in 2026: guided UI, strong on recent deletes, formats and RAW.
 It loses ground on complex RAID arrays (R-Studio wins there) and the perpetual license is on the high side.
-For 95% of consumers and small businesses, it is the right buy.
+For most consumers and small businesses, it is the right buy.

-91.3% identical MD5 hashes after recovery.
-JPEG photos, MP4 videos and Office docs come out intact almost every time.
+Recovered files are reliably usable: JPEG photos, MP4 videos and Office docs come out intact in most cases.

 Most pedagogical UI on the market: three clicks to scan, automatic preview, per-file quality indicators.
 The only tool actually usable by non-tech users.

-12 min quick scan on a 1 TB HDD, 38 min deep scan.
-Slower than PhotoRec on the CLI but in line with the GUI competition.
+Reasonable scan times for a GUI tool — slower than PhotoRec on the CLI but in line with the GUI competition.

 $89.95/year Pro, $149.95 lifetime: in line with Disk Drill and Stellar.
 The free 2 GB tier remains the most generous in the category.